 By John P. McCarthy | Catholic News Service

-The film contains frequent graphic war violence including some grisly images, several hangings, the brutal execution of a wounded soldier, off-camera sexual exploitation of a woman, many racial epithets, and one use of crude and one of crass language.
-The Catholic News Service classification is A-III -- adults.
+The film contains pervasive and often gory scenes of combat, murder and torture, a revenge theme, some profanity and frequent rough and crude language.
+The Catholic News Service classification is O -- morally offensive.
 The Motion Picture Association of America rating is R -- restricted.
 Under 17 requires accompanying parent or adult guardian.

 McCarthy is a guest reviewer for Catholic News Service.[[In-content Ad]]